tntk-io/python-hub/DevOps Interview Tasks/Hackerrank Weather API/Readme.md

 * **total_pages**: the total number of pages to query to get all the results
 * **data**: an array of JSON objects that contain weather records

-The data field in the response contains a list of weather records with the following schema:
+The data field in the response contains a list of weather records with the following fields:

 * **name**: the name of the city
 * **weather**: temperature recorded
 * **status**: an array of wind speed and humidity records

 ## Output Format
 Filter records to include a given string in the keyword parameter.
-Return an array such that each element is a string of comma-separated values: **city_name, temperature, wind, humidity**.
+Return an array such that each element is a string of comma-separated values: **city_name,temperature,wind,humidity**.

 For example, given the following record retrieved from the API:
 ```